adity672roy/task_manager/README.md

 - **Delete Tasks**: Remove tasks from the list.
 - **Search Tasks**: Search for tasks by title using a search bar.
 - **Mark as Completed**: Mark tasks as completed, striking them through and fading them.
-- **Priority-Based Columns**: Tasks are automatically sorted into High, Medium, and Low priority columns.
+- **Priority-Based Columns**: Tasks are sorted into High, Medium, and Low priority columns.
-- **Sort Tasks**: Sort tasks by title, priority, or completion status.
+- **Sort Tasks**: Sort tasks by title, date (oldest, newest), or completion status.
 - **Local Storage**: All tasks are saved in the browser's local storage, ensuring persistence across sessions.
 - **Responsive Design**: Fully responsive layout for desktop and mobile devices.
 - **Enhanced UI**: Includes animations and color-coded task prioritization for better usability.